There have been growing calls for the balkanization of Nigeria by various groups. An instructive exercise may be to look at what led to Yugoslavia.

 Next.
 The regions which were doing well under Yugoslavia, are still the ones, as countries, doing well now.
 Croatia and Slovenia.
 Those that weren’t doing so well, Bosnia, Serbia, Kosovo, Macedonia, Montenegro have per capita GDPs comparable with African countries.
 This tells me that as long as people’s mindsets don’t change, breaking up Nigeria will change nothing in the new countries.

 Most importantly to me, is that none of these six countries, is really capable of pulling any influence internationally.
 Each one of the six is under the influence of one bigger nation, or regional blocs.
 They have no true self determination.
-International influence is something that comes with what you have to offer, all natural superpowers have size, ALL.
+International influence is something that comes with what you have to offer, all natural superpowers have size, all.

 History tells us that the current era of world peace will not last too long.
 This means these small countries will disappear.
 They will once again, as is happening in Ukraine, be the subject to great power whims and caprices.
-The only small country that has largely survived unscathed by its larger neighbours for much of recent history is Switzerland.
+The only small country that has largely survived unscathed by its larger neighbors for much of recent history is Switzerland.
 The reason for Switzerland’s survival is simple: they have everyone’s money.
 No one is going to come open an account in Biafra.

-For those who want us to balkanise, try being a small, ineffectual African country.
+For those who want us to balkanize, try being a small, ineffectual African country.
 Try being Togo and see if you like it.
 That, is the big lesson that a country like Nigeria should draw.
 United we stand.
 With size, there is strength.
 All the time.
 Divided, well, we become Djibouti.